NEW BILLING MEASURES - COVID-19

 If you pay through your financial institution's Web site, you should choose Ville de Longueuil as the supplier and indicate the number for computerized payment that appears on each of the payment stubs.** Please take care not to confuse payment of your school taxes with payment of your municipal taxes.
 It is your responsibility to choose the correct payee.
 These are two separate institutions.
 The number for the electronic payment varies depending on the type of bill to pay (property taxes, duties, other type of bills).
 We invite you to revise it with every payment.
 The majority of financial institutions offer Internet payment facilities.
 You must contact them concerning using this service.

-You may also pay your taxes in person at one of the payment counters of Ville de Longueuil.
+You may also pay your taxes in person at one of the citizen service desks of Ville de Longueuil.
 Ville de Longueuil accepts payments by bank transfer, in Canadian funds only, for property owners who are resident overseas.

 In many cases, it is the mortgage holder who pays the taxes.
 If a message appears at the bottom of your tax bill, your mortgage holder has been informed and must pay the taxes.
 However, if the tax bill includes arrears, it is the responsibility of the tax payer to pay the arrears and he or she must make sure that all payments are made before the due dates.
 If your mortgage holder's name does not appear on the tax bill, you must contact the company to make sure it will make your payment and to have your name added to the list that it sends to Ville de Longueuil for future payments.
 Your mortgage holder may ask you to supply a copy of your tax bill (how to obtain a copy of your tax bill).
 When the mortgage holder ceases to pay the taxes, the company must inform the city.
 Contact your mortgage holder to ensure that this notice is sent.

 No receipt will be given.
 A copy of your bill is sufficient for your mortgage company and for your income tax requirements.